The weather of Cancun and the Mexican Caribbean is"en fuego" for some vacationers

 Cancún, Cozumel, and the rest of the Mexican Caribbean have the sun's attention year-round.

 The Caribbean coast of Mexico is on the outskirts of the hurricane belt, and though the risk of extreme weather is lower than many other sites in the Caribbean, it does exist.
-The official hurricane season runs from June 1 to Nov.
-30, with August and September being the peak months.
+The official hurricane season runs from June 1 to November 30, with August and September being the peak months.
 However, the Caribbean region is more vast than most people think, and the chances of any single island or area being hit directly by a hurricane are very slim.
-2005's Hurricane Wilma is one example of the type of violent weather than can potentially occur in this region.
 While it's true that these storms are rare, possible storm systems should be taken seriously.

 Additionally, with today's meteorological technology, advanced warnings for hurricanes will reach you long before you are ever in danger, so keeping an eye on the weather before you leave will go a long way toward keeping you prepared.